FaustTobias/svelte-template/README.md

 ## Introduction

 This repository contains several svelte templates that are automatically maintained.
+They are based on the [official rollup template](https://github.com/sveltejs/template).

 ## Usage